Empower Yourself and Your Business with Food Safety

 For some people, eating a food with an allergen present or even having their skin come in contact with the allergen is enough to cause an allergic reaction.

-The allergen can cause their immune system to overreact, causing symptoms that affect their breathing, stomach, gut, skin, heart and blood pressure.
+The allergen can cause the person’s immune system to overreact, causing symptoms that affect their breathing, stomach, gut, skin, heart, and blood pressure.

 Common symptoms are: